-The Death Of Fifth Dalai Lama
+The Death Of the Fifth Dalai Lama

-The fifth Dalai Lama died in 1682 while the reconstruction of the palace was not over yet.
+The fifth Dalai Lama died in 1682 and the reconstruction of the palace was not over yet.
 Before his death, Lobsang Gyatso entrusted the works to Sangye Gyatso.
 The latter assured the government of the country and kept the death of Lobsang secret until the end of the reconstruction.
 At first, the Dalai Lamas only lived in the Potala Palace during the winter; therefore, its name is Dalai Lamas winter palace.

-After the takeover of the Chinese state in Tibet in 1950, the lamasery became a property of the Chinese government in 1961.
+After the takeover of the Chinese state in Tibet in 1950, the lamasery became the property of the Chinese government in 1961.
 They took advantage of the flight of the 14th Dalai Lama in 1959 to Dharamsala, India for seizing the lamasery.
 Since then, it has been inscribed on the Chinese Heritage List and in 1961 became a museum of the People’s Republic of China.
 Besides, the Potala Palace was inscribed on UNESCO’s list of world cultural heritage in 1994

 The Potala Palace is a gigantic and magnificent fortress that has become the symbol of Tibet.
-With 3 floors and more than 1,000 rooms shared between the White Palace, the Red Palace, and the adjoining buildings, the palace displays a bold architecture that is in perfect harmony with the natural scenery of the Marpori hill.
+With 3 floors and more than 1,000 rooms shared between the White Palace, the Red Palace, and the adjoining buildings, the palace displays bold architecture that is in perfect harmony with the natural scenery of Marpori hill.
 The palace presents the apex of human work with its typically Tibetan architecture.
-Long regarded as a sacred place, the Potala Palace has often nicknamed as the “palace of gods in Tibet”.
+Long regarded as a sacred place, the Potala Palace has often been nicknamed the “palace of gods in Tibet”.